 Information on access hours for visits and research, and how to find us

 We are located at the Central Library in Copley Square, at 700 Boylston Street in Boston.
-Inside the library, we are located on the ground floor of the McKim Building, on the north side of the Courtyard and near the Glass Elevator of the Johnson Building.
+Inside the library, we are located on the ground floor of the McKim Building, on the west side of the Courtyard and near the Glass Elevator of the Johnson Building.
 Look for arrows to the Leventhal Map Center in the library’s wayfinding signs.
-Note that the McKim building also features the Map Room Café, which is a restaurant and bar that is not associated with the Map Center.
+Note that the McKim Building also features the Map Room Café, which is a restaurant and bar that is not associated with the Map Center.

 The library is conveniently located near many public transit stations, including the Copley station of the Green Line, the Back Bay station of the Orange Line and Commuter Rail, and bus lines 9, 10, 55, 39, 504, 57, 553, and 501.
 Use the MBTA Trip Planner for more information on traveling by transit.

 Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street, and along the west side of the Johnson Building on Exeter Street.
-A Bluebikes station is located on the corenr of Dartmouth Street and Boylston Street.
+A Bluebikes station is located on the corner of Dartmouth Street and Boylston Street.

 Limited street parking is available in the Back Bay neighborhood.
 Nearby hotels and shopping centers in Copley Square also offer paid garage parking.